What is Zelle?

 Are there separate Personal and Business Zelle accounts?

-For example, if a small business owner wants to pay an invoice using Zelle, they can do so directly from their designated business bank account, ensuring a clear separation of personal and business finances.
-Businesses can use their existing business bank accounts with Zelle transactions.
+For example, suppose a small business owner wants to pay an invoice using Zelle.
+In that case, they can do so directly from their designated business bank account, ensuring a clear separation of personal and business finances.
+Businesses can use their existing business bank accounts for Zelle transactions.
 This makes it convenient for them to manage all financial activities in one place without needing additional accounts to use the service.

 Utilization by Businesses

 Many businesses utilize Zelle for various purposes, such as covering day-to-day business transactions.
-Since Zelle is accessible through various individual banks’ online banking services, it provides businesses with a seamless way to access the platform without downloading or managing another separate app specifically dedicated to handling payments.
+Since Zelle is accessible through various individual banks’ online banking services, it provides businesses with a seamless way to access the platform without downloading or managing another separate app dedicated to handling payments.
+Zelle® QR codes make it easier to receive payments from customers.
+Small businesses can send, receive, and request money with trusted customers and eligible vendors.

 Examples of how businesses use Zelle include: